AlvR64/CodereTechnicalTest/README.md

 Maybe for this kind of Technical Test, hexagonal and CQRS could be some over-enginereed but as the exercise says, there is no limit for this.
 I appreciate the oportunity, thank you.

+# The sln file to open the solution is in API_Prueba/CodereTest/CodereTest.sln

 Packages:
 - Newtonsoft.Json for json deserializer.
 - Swashbuckle for documentation and swagger support.